Why is expense fraud so devilishly prevalent?

 Just under a quarter of respondents (24%) used the fact that expense fraud was so commonplace within their workplace as a justification.

-Poor management and monitoring
+Poor management and monitoring of expenses

 Nearly nine-out-ten employees (84%) said they had never had an expense report challenged or rejected.
 Over a third (37%) said a ‘sensible’ fraudulent claim would never be detected.